Tholudur

-Thozhudur, (meaning "village of worship"), are twin towns decorated by Vellar River in Cuddalore District, Tamil Nadu, India.
+Thozhudur, (meaning "village of worshipVellar River in Cuddalore District, Tamil Nadu, India.

 Thozhudur is well served by government institutions like schools, post office, etc. Other private educational institutes like schools and colleges serve people.
-All major hotels, banks, shopping center, bus stands, marriage halls, a petrol/diesel/gas station are located on Ramanatham highway whereas Tholudur is popularly known for its traditional houses.
+All major hotels, banks, shopping center, bus stands, marriage halls, a petrol/diesel/gas station are located on Tholudur highway whereas Tholudur is popularly known for its traditional houses.

-People often refer Ramanatham bus stand as Tholudur stop, however, Tholudur is 1 km away from this stop.
-This is due to British rule as during their time they referred to this place as Tholudur instead of Ramanatham.
-For locals - it's a twin town.
+People bus stand as Tholudur stop, however, Tholudur is 1 km away from this stop.
+This is due to British rule as during their time they referred to this place as Tholudur.

 The main occupation of the people is agriculture.
 Rice, sugarcane, groundnut and other cereals are generally cultivated.
-Nature so loved this village that it gave a river, lake, green pastures and lovely people.
+The village has a river, a lake, and green pastures.

 Cricket and badminton are the favorite sports and tournaments have been conducted for decades.

 The higher secondary school boasts different varieties of trees.
 Nearby is a Chivan (Sivan) temple with inscriptions of Chola dynasty.